Perfect colorings of hypergraphs: Introduction

-In Section~\ref{covering-setion}, we consider coverings of hypergraphs as a special case of their perfect colorings.
-This allows us to easily get some basic properties of coverings: characterization of hypergraphs that cover another one, inclusion of the spectrum of hypergraphs into the spectrum of their coverings, and preservation of parameters of a perfect coloring in coverings.
-At last, in this section we generalize Leighton's theorem~\cite{leighton.comcover} on common coverings for hypergraphs.
+In Section~\ref{covering-setion}, we consider coverings of hypergraphs as a special case of perfect colorings.
+This allows us to easily get the following properties of coverings: characterization of hypergraphs that cover a given one (Theorem~\ref{coverinci}), preservation of parameters of a perfect coloring in coverings (Theorem~\ref{covercolorinclude}), and inclusion of the spectrum of hypergraphs into the spectrum of their coverings (Theorem~\ref{coverspecinclude}).
+The last result was recently obtained in~\cite{SongFanWang.hyperspeccover} by another method.
+At the end of the section we generalize Leighton's theorem~\cite{leighton.comcover} on common coverings from graphs to hypergraphs (Theorem~\ref{commoncover} and Corollary~\ref{Leightonhyper}).

 At last, in Section~\ref{example-section} we consider several examples of hypergraph perfect colorings.
-We find the parameter matrices of a transversal as a perfect $2$-coloring and calculate their eigenvalues.
+We find the parameter matrices of a hypergraph transversal as a perfect $2$-coloring and calculate their eigenvalues (Theorem~\ref{transspectrum}).
 Moreover, we show that multidimensional parameters may distinguish hypergraphs with no transversals, while the $2$-dimensional approach does not.
-Finally, we provide the parameters of perfect $2$-colorings of regular $3$-uniform hypergraphs and describe all perfect $2$-colorings of the Fano's plane hypergraph.
+Finally, we compute the parameters of perfect $2$-colorings of regular $3$-uniform hypergraphs and find all perfect $2$-colorings of the Fano's plane hypergraph and some of its eigenvalues.